teccaver/marsrover/README.md

   - JUnit
   - Thymeleaf

-This is an example project which retieves images using the NASA open api's for the Mars Rovers.
+This is an example project which retrieves images using the NASA open api's for the Mars Rovers.
 It consists of 3 components:
   1. a web client
   2. a spring boot web MVC and JPA repository